opentargets/genetics-colocalisation/README.md

 python partition_top_loci_by_chrom.py # Script from fine-mapping pipeline

+# (Only needed if not on same machine as fine-mapping pipeline and already split.)
 # To optimise the GCTA conditioning step, it helps to split the UKB reference panel
 # into smaller, overlapping "sub-panels".
 This is because (I believe) GCTA loads
 # in the index for the whole chromosome (*.bim file) to determine which SNPs match.